 ‘Makes Psycho look like a Sunday school picnic’

-The film was written and directed by Francis Ford Coppola (Bram Stoker’s Dracula; Twixt) and [uncredited] Jack Hill.
-It was produced by Roger Corman.
 Although Coppola had been involved in at least two nudie films previously, Dementia 13 served as his first mainstream, “legitimate,” directorial effort.
-It was released in the fall of 1963 on a double-bill with Corman’s X aka The Man with X-ray Eyes.
+It was released in the fall of 1963 by American International Pictures (AIP) on a double-bill with Corman’s X: The Man with X-ray Eyes.

 Corman offered Coppola the chance to direct a low-budget horror film in Ireland with funds left over from Corman’s recently completed The Young Racers, on which Coppola had worked as a sound technician.
 The producer wanted a cheap Psycho copy, complete with gothic atmosphere and brutal killings, and Coppola quickly wrote a screenplay in accordance with Corman’s requirements.